rwth-acis/MR-Card-Game-Website/create_quiz.md

 ### Upload Quiz

 The upload function under the `Browse Directories` on the home menu is not applicable yet, so you must manually do that.
-The questions are saved in the folder named as the quiz's name.
+The questions are saved in the folder named as the quiz's name (see the *Create New Quiz* section if you don't know where to find it).
 Their names are `QuestionXXX.json` and their images are named as `QuestionXXX_image.jpg/png`.
-You just need to copy the whole directory under the corresponding folder introduced in the `Setup` page.
+You have two ways to make your quiz available for playing: you can either copy the whole directory under the corresponding folder introduced in the `Setup` page, or upload it to a remote server and download it in the game by specifying the corresponding URL.
 After that, enjoy your game!